zeus-fyi/olympus/README.md

 ### Apps

-Where full applications are built
+Where full applications are built.
+External apps are isolated from internal, and usually have their own git repo.
+This allos you to easily open source, or maintain external repos inside the monorepo

+External
+  * Observes and captures blockchain data

+Olympus
 * Apollo
   * Observes and captures blockchain data
 * Zeus